Energy Efficiency Trends in Canada

 |Petroleum coke and still gas||5.2|

-Canada’s GHG emissions excluding electricity-related emissions increased 32% between 1990 and 2015, while emissions including electricity-related emissions grew 22%.
+Canada’s GHG emissions excluding electricity-related emissions increased 28% while emissions including electricity-related emissions grew 18% between 1990 and 2016.

-GHG emissions related to electricity generation have observed an overall decrease because the fuel mix to generate electricity changed significantly.
-In particular, the share of coal used for electricity generation fell from 25% in 2008 to 16% in 2015.
+Increased emissions were significantly less than would otherwise have been the case because of a notable change in the fuel mix used to generate electricity.
+In particular, the share of coal used for electricity generation fell from 25% in 2008 to 16% in 2016.

 |Final energy use index||Total GDP index*||Total population index|